yuuuuzhang/TriplexFPP/README.md

 # TriplexFPP: A machine learning program for DNA:RNA triplex potential prediction
 TriplexFPP is an integrated program for DNA:RNA triplex prediction.
-It contains three models, 1) triplex lncRNA prediction model, to predict the most likely triplex forming lncRNA in practical, 2) triplex DNA site prediction model, to predict if a DNA site can form triplex in practical, and 3) in cis / in trans lncRNA prediction model, to predict the interaction position of a triplex lncRNA.
-It will give researchers usegul guidelines to study the DNA:RNA triplex formation.
+It contains two models: 1) triplex lncRNA prediction model, to predict the most likely triplex forming lncRNA in practical, and 2) triplex DNA site prediction model, to predict if a DNA site can form triplex in practical.
+It will give researchers useful guidelines to study the DNA:RNA triplex formation.
 ![alt text](https://github.com/yuuuuzhang/TriplexFPP/blob/master/overview.png)
 Fig. 1.An overview of the architechture and model parameters for TriplexFPP.
 ## SYSTEM REQUIREMENTS